 - Battery pack provides power for essential circuits during outages

 - Bimodal – two systems in one.
 Standard grid-tied features when grid is up, off-grid with battery power when the grid is down.

 - Substantial financial incentives

-Note: If you are considering the SolarEdge / LG battery system as a backup power system we urge you to read the following article
+Note: If you’re considering the SolarEdge / LG battery system as a backup power system, we urge you to read this article.